Published August 25, 2017

 - Reference – Sets the panel size based on the referenced item.
 This is useful for making a window take up half of the screen, or 75% of the top level VI.
 The referenced item will depend on the reference type.

-Download the MGI Panel Manager from the LabVIEW Tools Network.
+Download the MGI Panel Manager from the NI Tools Network.
 Search for “MGI Panel” in VIPM